inexorgame-obsolete/wiki-mirror/Coding-Standards.md

   ```

 There are some similar named but quite different loops; this
-one loops over all indices "i" of an inexor vector "V":
+one loops over all indices "i" of an Inexor vector "V":

   ``` loopv(V) ```